vzhang90/Credit_Risk_Analysis/README.md

 From the [credit card dataset in LendingClub](https://github.com/vzhang90/Credit_Risk_Analysis/blob/main/LoanStats_2019Q1.csv)<sub>(a peer-to-peer lending services company)</sub>, Python will be used to build and evaluate several machine learning models to predict credit risk with the goal of helping banks and financial institutions better navigate anomalies, reduce risk cases, monitor portfolios, and provide recommendations on what to do in cases of fraud.

 ## Overview of Analysis
-***This Credit Risk Analysis will apply machine learning through six different techniques to train and evaluate models with unbalanced classes with the purpose in trying to solve the challenge of predicting credit card risk***
+***This Credit Risk Analysis will apply machine learning through six different techniques to train and evaluate models with unbalanced classes with the purpose of trying to solve the challenge of predicting credit card risk***

 Initially after reading the [LoanStats_2019Q1.csv file](https://github.com/vzhang90/Credit_Risk_Analysis/blob/main/LoanStats_2019Q1.csv) and performing Basic Data Cleaning:
 - Create the training variables by converting the string values into numerical ones using the `get_dummies()` method